manmeth/MOOSIC/README.md

 ## Music should adapt to you—not the other way around.

 Moosic is a next-generation music streaming platform built around one simple idea: **every listener deserves a personalized experience.**

-Inspired by traditional music streaming services, we've reimagined the way people discover and enjoy music through AI-powered personalization, expressive customization, and a user-first approach.
-From intelligent playlist creation to customizable themes, every feature is designed to make listening more personal, effortless, and enjoyable.

 ---